lihanspace/vite-plugin-inject-externals/README.md

 When vite is packaged, the specified module is imported from CDN instead.

-Script tag and link tag can be inserted into the specified location.
+Script tag and link tag can be injected into the specified location.

 Reduce build time and increase page load speed in production environments.